mozilla-services/readinglist-client/README.md

 Local dev server
 ----------------

-    $ npm run dev
+    $ npm start

 ### Notes:

-- This local development server will watch for local asset changes and live-reload the page automatically.
+- This local development server will watch for local asset changes and live-reload the page automatically;
+- It will set `NODE_ENV`to `development`;
-- The address used is http://localhost:4000
+- The address used is `http://localhost:4000`.

 Linting
 -------